nicolas-steenhout/artjourney/_posts/2025-11-02-sketching-vs-drawing.md

 Drawing is the foundation of all visual arts.
 Well...
 Not photography!
 But, you know what I mean.
 It's the fundamental act of making marks on a surface to create shapes, lines, and forms.
 Drawing is a bit like a skeleton: The essential structure that supports everything else.
 It's the basic skill of translating what you see or imagine onto paper.

-Drawing can be meticulousl detailed, and time-consuming.
-You ight spend hours eprfecting a single drawing carefully rendering every shadow, texture, and proportion.
+Drawing can be meticulously detailed, and time-consuming.
+You might spend hours perfecting a single drawing carefully rendering every shadow, texture, and proportion.

 Sketching, on the other hand, is a specific type of drawing that emphasizes speed, spontaneity, and exploration.
 A sketch is typically rough, loose, and created quickly to capture an idea, composition, or moment.